sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 textual representations (T) as the exogenous series.
 * Prompt-based fusion: LLM-based analysis of given tweets and historical financial values of the target indicator are fed together with raw historical values of the target to a T5 model as separate segments.

-  Given a TF model we can derive a T or F model by ommiting or zeroing either F or T component, respectively.
+  Given a TF model we can derive a T or F model by omitting or zeroing either F or T component, respectively.